louisbove84/Drone_Object_Detector/README.md

 ## Final Results

-After 30,000 training steps final results from the supervised models shows that the Gradient Boosting Model, used on full article text, demonstrates the best results when to predict the popularity of an article.
+After 30,000 training steps the mean average precision (mAP) scores are shown below, along with examples of True Positives from the testing set:

 * mAP: 0.587327
 * mAP@.50IOU: 0.932432